cenon4dno/azCopy-for-MeetingSync/README.md

     - (Powershell) blob.ps1 to powershell directory

 ## Usage
-- Place all files you want to sync in the recordings directory then go back to root directory and execute:
+- Place all files you want to sync in the share directory then go back to root directory and execute:
     - BASH
     ```bash
     ./bash/main.sh